-This article only applies to the Variant Dependant Method of Bold Bundles.
+Note: This article only applies to the Variant Dependant Method of Bold Bundles.
 The Draft Orders Method does not have variant inventory to manually sync.
-Visit Discounting Methods & How-to Switch Methods in Bold Bundles for more information on how to switch.
+Visit Discounting Methods & How-to Switch Methods in Bold Bundles for more information.

-When a bundle variant is created, as long as the parent variant has inventory, then the bundle variant will have infinite inventory, simply marked as N/A and will deduct inventory from the base variant when purchases are made:
+A hidden bundle variant is a duplicate of the original variant, known as the parent variant, with the bundle price applied.
+When a bundle variant is created, as long as the parent variant has inventory, then the bundle variant has infinite inventory.
+The infinite inventory is marked as N/A, and deducts inventory from the parent variant when purchases are made.

-When the base variant gets more stock, the Sync Inventory button will have to be selected to set the variants inventory back to infinite.
-Using Sync Inventory will also set the bundle variants to 0 if the parent variant is already out of stock.
+When the parent variant gets more stock, the Sync Inventory button needs to be selected to set the variants inventory back to infinite.
+Using Sync Inventory also sets the bundle variants to 0 if the parent variant is already out of stock.

 From the Bold Bundles admin, select Product Bundles.
-You will see the Sync Inventory button on this screen.
+The Sync Inventory button is present on this screen.

-This button should be selected after you change a regular variant's stock level from 0 to a positive number or if it's already at 0 and isn't displaying as sold out.
-Because app variants need to be created as having an inventory of "N/A" due to a Shopify API limitation, it's a good practice to select this button whenever creating or editing a Bundle group, so the app's variants will have the appropriate inventory level.
+This button should be selected after you change the parent variant's stock level from 0 to a positive number, or if it's already at 0 and isn't displaying as sold out.
+Because bundle variants need to be created as having an inventory of N/A due to a Shopify API limitation, it's a good practice to select this button whenever creating or editing a Bundle group to ensure the bundle variants have the appropriate inventory level.

 Bundles handles inventory within the limitations of the Shopify Framework.
-Because of this, there is the potential for an item to be oversold, but it will only happen once.
+Because of this, there is the potential for an item to be oversold, but it only happens once.

-If only the base item is being purchased, inventory is being counted toward that variant inventory.
-Generally, if they are trying to buy more than what is available, the checkout page would state that there isn't enough inventory and will reduce the quantity of the product.
+If only the original parent variant is being purchased, inventory is being counted toward that variant inventory.
+Generally, if they are trying to buy more than what is available, the checkout page would state that there isn't enough inventory and reduces the quantity of the product.

-After the sale, the app does a little bit of magic, reducing the base variant inventory by the quantity purchased.
-Once the base variant has been reduced to zero, the bundle variant will switch from N/A to zero, making the product unavailable for purchase.
-So until this occurs the bundle variant is able to be purchased.
+After the sale, Bundles reduces the parent variant inventory by the quantity purchased.
+Once the parent variant has been reduced to zero, the bundle variant changes from N/A to zero, making the product unavailable for purchase.
+Until this occurs the bundle variant is able to be purchased.

-To better illustrate this, suppose a t-shirt has 3 in stock.
+To better illustrate this, suppose a t-shirt has three in stock.
 When looking at the product within Shopify, it would look like this: